mjpost/Large-contrastive-pronoun-testset-EN-FR/README.md

 We follow a similar process to the original ContraPro dataset process, with minor modifications:

 1. Instances of 'it' and 'they' and their antecedents are detected using [https://github.com/huggingface/neuralcoref](NeuralCoref).
-Unlike Müller et al (2018), we only run English coreference dueto a lack of an adequate French tool.
+Unlike Müller et al (2018), we only run English coreference due to a lack of an adequate French tool.
-2. Pronouns  are  aligned  to  their  French  pro-noun translations (il,elle,ilsandelles) usingFastAlign (Dyer et al., 2013)
+2. Pronouns are aligned to their French pronoun translations (il, elle, ils, and elles) using FastAlign (Dyer et al., 2013)
-3. Examples  are  filtered  to  only  include  sub-ject pronouns (using Spacy5) with a nominalantecedent, aligned to a nominal French an-tecedent matching the French pronoun’s gen-der.
-We remove examples whose antecedentis  more  than  five  sentences  away  to  avoidcases of imprecise coreference resolution.
+3. Examples are filtered to only include subject pronouns (using Spacy5) with a nominal antecedent, aligned to a nominal French antecedent matching the French pronoun’s gender.
+We remove examples whose antecedent is more than five sentences away to avoid cases of imprecise coreference resolution.
 4. Contrastive translations are created by inverting the French pronoun gender.
-As in (Müller et al.,  2018),  we also modify the gender of words that in with the pronoun (e.g. adjectives and some past participles) using the Lefff lexicon (Sagot, 2010)).
+As in Müller et al. (2018), we also modify the gender of words that in with the pronoun (e.g., adjectives and some past participles) using the Lefff lexicon (Sagot, 2010)).

 ## Some statistics